Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 How To Diagnose Traumatic brain Injury

-Equipment, such as an MRI or CT scan, may be used to determine which part of your brain is injured, and whether there is bleeding or fluid present.
+Equipment, such as an MRI or CT scan, may be used to determine which part of your brain is injured, and whether there is any bleeding or fluid present.

 A physical therapist will often work with your medical team to understand what parts of your brain are injured, and to focus therapy on those areas.